bellafaulk/CS4371-IDS/README.md

 This project simulates an home Intrusion Detection System (IDS) with AI-powered security, utilizing a neural network to detect any anomalies in sensor data.
 Our project was inspired by the research completed on how AI can strengthen residential or home security systems.

 ### Advanced Features
-* **Deep Learning Architecture:** We used a sequential machine learning model with many layers and dropout for feature extraction and normalization.
+* **Contextual Anomaly Detection:** The model is trained on feature-augmented data, including a historical intrusion density feature (P_avg).
+This is so the system can detect threats based on historical patterns over the last N time steps, not on static input.
+* **Model Robustness:** We implemented L2 regularization and dropout in the deep learning architecture to prevent overfitting and make sure the model generalizes successfully.
-* **Security Standardization:** Our system is evaluated by security industry standard (Precision, Recall, and F1-score) and visualized by a confusion matrix.
+* **Security Evaluation:** Our system is evaluated by security industry standard (Precision, Recall, and F1-score) and uses a fine-tuned detetcion threshold (0.30).
-* **Imbalanced Data Handling:** We implemented class weighting to train the model on rare intrusion events (only five percent of data).
+* **Imbalanced Data Handling:** We implemented dynamic class weighting to train the model on rare intrusion events (only five percent of data), so the model can effectively include the threat class.
-* **Fine-Tuning:** The system uses a custom detection threshold to balance alert reliability and threat detection rate.
+* **Visualization and Logging:** Generates a confusion matrix for visual understanding and includes real-time logging of all alerts to 'intrusion_log.txt'.

 ## Team Members
 - Angelica Barrientos